Hell's Kitchen (American TV series): Home media

 Visual Entertainment (under license from ITV Studios) has released the first fourteen seasons of Hell's Kitchen on DVD in Region 1.
 Season 14 was released on March 15, 2016, and to the Blu-ray format for the first time.

 In Region 4, Shock Entertainment has released seasons 1–8 on DVD in Australia.

 Video games

-On September 11, 2008, Ubisoft released Hell's Kitchen: The Game for the Wii, Nintendo DS, Microsoft Windows, and iOS, which features the likeness of Ramsay, and the many important tasks shown in the U.S. version of the show.
+On September 11, 2008, Ubisoft released Hell's Kitchen: The Game for the Wii, Nintendo DS, Microsoft Windows, and iOS, which features the likeness of Ramsay, and the many important tasks shown in the American version of the show.

 On April 2, 2009, Ludia and Social2u released the official Facebook version of the Hell's Kitchen video game.